 - 1 cup pumpkin puree

-> - 1/2 cup palm shortening (rainoforest safe) , coconut oil would work too
+- 1/2 cup palm shortening (rainforest safe) , coconut oil would work too, or vegan butter

-> - 1 teaspoon vanilla extract
+- 1 teaspoon vanilla extract

 - 1 teaspoon guar gum or xanthan gum

 - 1 teaspoon cinnamon optional

 - 1/2 teaspoon sea salt

 - raisins, cranberries, dark chocolate chips, white chocolate chips (for those who can do dairy), pumpkin seeds, or chopped & toasted nuts.